akauppi/rg4esm/package/README.md

 rg4js(cmd: string, ...);
 ```

->Note: Access to this function is *not* available in an ESM project without patching the plain client - which we do for you.
+>Note: Access to this function is *not* available in the Plain client for an ESM project without patching the client's sources - which we did.

 This back-door is left open for the rare case where you'd like to use something that is not in the ESM abstraction.
-Let the authors know, if you think it should be.

-Samples of functionality only available via the plain bridge:
+Samples of calls:

 ```
 rg4js('filterSensitiveData', ['password', 'credit_card']);